tomgxz/Kraken/REPORT.md

 #### Essential Features
   - Login system
   - The ability to view the password with the all-seeing eye
-  - Signup fields to be name, email, username, and two passwords to make sure they get it correct
+  - Sign-up fields to be name, email, username, and two passwords to make sure they get it correct
   - SQL database that stores user and site information
   - Fully functional error checking on all fields as follows
   >- All fields must not be empty